 About Sustainable Canada Dialogues

-Sustainable Canada Dialogues (SCD) is a voluntary initiative that mobilizes over 80 researchers from every province in Canada, including 20 research chairs, 16 directors and seven members of the Royal Society of Canada,.
+Sustainable Canada Dialogues (SCD) is a voluntary network that mobilizes over 80 researchers from every province in Canada, including 20 research chairs, 16 directors and seven members of the Royal Society of Canada,.

 Our network of scholars represents disciplines across engineering, sciences and social sciences, sustainability being at the heart of our research programs.
 We share the concern that if governments in Canada don’t steer the course of economic and social development towards sustainability, the next generation of citizens will face dire consequences of extreme climate warming.

 Sustainable Canada Dialogues is an initiative of the UNESCO-McGill Chair for Dialogues on Sustainability and counts on the generous support of the McGill’s Faculty of Science and Trottier Institute for Science and Public Policy, and Dr. Catherine Potvin's Canada Research Chair in Climate Change Mitigation & Tropical Forests.

 Since 2014, SCD has engaged in synthesis research to support evidence-based decision-making in an empowering, solution-oriented tone, recognizing that the prevalent, alarmist climate change discourse can make people feel helpless and overwhelmed and thus disengaged.
 SCD has identified key policy orientations to guide achievable action and empower decision-makers and citizens alike.